Mariyam Sultana Noohani: Career

 She started her career as a lecturer of Islamic history at Government Girls College Hyderabad in 1953.
 She was promoted as an assistant professor in 1958.
 From 24 April 1970 to 21 May 1971 she served as principal of Government Girls College Sukkur.
 From May 1971 to October 1972 she was a subject specialist at the Bureau of Curriculum Jamshoro.
 From October 1972 to October 1973 she was appointed as a professor and principal of Government Girls College Sukkur.
 From 8 May 1974 to 3 May 1983 she served as deputy director college education of Hyderabad region and on 26 September 1996 she joined as director of college education of Hyderabad region.
 She also served as principal of Zubeda Girls College Hyderabad from 1983 to 1990.

 On 26 June 2014, she inaugurated a library named after her at the Govt Zubeda Girls College, which she headed as principal.

 She attended All Pakistan Sirat Conferences annually for five consecutive years (during the era of Zia-ul-Haq).
-This is where Apa Mariyam made an impact all over the world as a muslim women scholar and speaker.
+This is where Mariyam made an impact all over the world as a Muslim woman scholar and speaker.

 She was a delegate representative of Pakistan and visited America in 1971 and Japan in 1975.